How to Identify Your Unique Selling Proposition – USP

 Review their marketing materials, especially websites.
 Look at independent review organizations for your industry to see what these analysts have to say.
 And try out as many competing products as you can to get a feel for how they work.

 What do people who already own a product from your industry have to say?
 Quite a lot, usually.
 If you’re selling B2C products and services, the customer reviews online can be a goldmine of feedback.
-These comments don’t just talk about the product’s good and bad points, but also service issues like delivery costs, bad tech support experiences and billing complications.
+These comments don’t just talk about the product’s good and bad points, but also service issues like delivery costs, bad tech support experiences, and billing complications.

 You can also search for reviews of your competitors’ products as your own.
 If you see a particular feature or problem frequently mentioned for a given product, write it down.
-This will give you an excellent feel for what the marketplace thinks to pattern these products.
+It will give you an excellent feel for what the marketplace thinks to pattern these products.

 Existing customers are a terrific source of information.
 Start by getting in touch with your "best" customers and ask them if they can spend a few minutes giving you feedback on the products they own.
 Use this information to pull together a brief survey and mail or email it to the rest of your customers.